Gnocchi and Chicken Sausage Vegetable Skillet is a quick and healthy, complete gluten free dinner in one. Ready in 30 minutes!

 - 1 small summer squash, chopped

-- 1 ear sweet corn, kernels sliced from cob (about 3/4 cup)
+- 1 ear sweet corn, kernels sliced from cob, ~3/4 cup

-- Salt (homemade seasoned salt if you have it!) and pepper
+- homemade seasoned salt and pepper

-- 2 cloves garlic, minced
+- 2 cloves garlic, pressed or minced

-- Pinch red chili pepper flakes
+- pinch red chili pepper flakes

 - 1/2 cup cherry tomatoes, halved